Tax credits: Tax credits and coronavirus

 Shaun and Amber each work 16 hours a week and have two children.
 They receive the 30 hour element in their tax credits.
 Shaun is temporarily laid-off from his job and Amber continues to work 16 hours a week.
 The couple continue to receive the 30 hour element because they qualified for it before they were impacted by coronavirus.

-We are aware that there is an anomaly in the legislation which means that couples with children who did not qualify for the 30 hour element prior to coronavirus but who take on additional work such that they will qualify, are excluded.
-We have raised the issue with HMRC.
+We are aware that there is an anomaly in the legislation which meant that couples with children who did not qualify for the 30 hour element prior to coronavirus but who took on additional work such that they would have qualified, are excluded.
+We raised this issue with HMRC but the Regulations remain.

 Childcare support continues as normal for those who meet the relevant conditions and incur childcare costs.
 We explain the conditions to claim the childcare element in the main section of our website.

 To qualify for the childcare element, working tax credit claimants have to meet certain hours requirements as well as other conditions.
-Hours that claimants are treated as working under the special coronavirus rules outlined above count when considering whether they qualify for childcare support.
+Hours that claimants were treated as working under the special coronavirus rules outlined above count when considering whether they qualified for childcare support.

 During the early stages of the pandemic, some childcare providers shut down but asked parents to continue paying their fees or to pay retainer fees.
 Under a strict reading of the legislation, childcare costs cannot be claimed if the child is not attending or taking up their place.
 However, HMRC confirmed that they would temporarily continue to pay the childcare element in cases where childcare costs were incurred but the claimant was unable to send their child to the provider due to coronavirus.
 This concession was withdrawn from 7 September 2020 and childcare costs paid for childcare that does not take place have not been accepted for tax credits from that date.